 Boasting and surrounded by historical sites, Sligo Town goes back to prehistoric Ireland.
 The first building dating back to the establishment of the current Sligo Town is Sligo Castle, a 13th-century medieval castle that no longer exists.
 Today, Sligo’s landscape combines rural charm, historical buildings, extending sandy beaches, and emerald blueish waves.

 Sligo offers you exciting adventures along its streets, alleys, and seashores.
-If watersports are your preferred time-spending activity, then suit up and hit the daring waves.
+If watersports are your preferred time-spending activity, suit up and hit the daring waves.
 For a cultural adventure, you can marvel at the ruins of Sligo Abbey or head over to St John the Baptist Cathedral.
 The nearby Knocknarea Mountain is an ideal spot for hiking and nature exploration.

 Outside Ulster Bank in the town stands William Butler Yeats’ statue, which denotes the effect of Sligo on the writer’s and Nobel laureate’s life, as well as his brother’s, Jack Butler Yeats.
-Sligo’s streets buzz with live music several times throughout the year, with annual music festivals, such as the Sligo Jazz Festival in July and the Festival of Baroque Music at the end of September.
+Sligo’s streets buzz with live music several times throughout the year, with annual music festivals, such as the Sligo Jazz Festival in July and Baroque Music at the end of September.

 County Donegal

-Ireland’s northernmost county possessed some of Ireland’s most powerful Irish rulers in history, the Clann Ó Domhnaill or the O’Donnell dynasty, from the 13th century onward.
+Ireland’s northernmost county possessed some of Ireland’s most potent Irish rulers in history, the Clann Ó Domhnaill or the O’Donnell dynasty, from the 13th century onward.
 The county is rich in prehistoric monuments that testify to its ancient roots, such as Grianan of Aileach, a fortress from the Iron Age.

 The county’s landscape boasts lively beaches, welcoming tourists all year round.
-However, the weather can be unpredictable due to the county’s location, so we recommend you always come prepared with proper clothing.
+However, due to the county’s location, the weather can be unpredictable, so we recommend you always come prepared with proper clothing.
 Donegal has a cultural advantage unlike any other Irish county; the county’s dialect resembles Scottish Gaelic and attracts young people from all over Ireland and the world interested in learning the local dialect.

 County Wicklow